South Circular Road, London: Traffic

 The South Circular Road near Catford suffers from regular traffic congestion, despite being a red route.

 The South Circular Road has long been the target of criticism over its poor capacity and lack of improvement schemes.
 MPs have dismissed the road as "a collection of signposts" and "not so much a coherent through route".
 In 1969, the chairman of the Greater London Council planning and transportation committee called the South Circular "a joke".
-Two years later, Jessel reported it could take over an hour to travel the route end to end, a little over 20 miles.
+Two years later, Jessel reported that it could take over an hour to travel the route end to end, a little over 20 miles.

-The whole of the South Circular is a red route, allocated to roads that together make up over 30% of traffic in London.
+The whole of the South Circular is a red route; this status is allocated to roads that together make up over 30% of traffic in London.
 This prohibits any stopping or loading.
 Some sections of the road through the borough of Lewisham have extensive bus lanes.
-Their appearance is controversial; a 2006 resident survey produced mixed results, with people believing there were either too many or not enough.
+Their appearance is controversial; a 2006 resident survey produced mixed results, with people either believing there were too many or that there were not enough.

 In 1988, a single road closure (resulting from a gas leak on a side road in Wandsworth) caused severe congestion along the entire South Circular.
 A representative from Scotland Yard's Central Communications complex said the inadequate design of the road was indicative of several single points of failure in the London road network.

 The South Circular has been criticised for its poor air quality and pollution.
-This affects drivers, cyclists and pedestrians, all of which regularly travel along the road.
+This affects drivers, cyclists and pedestrians, all of whom travel along the road.
 A 2007 report in the Daily Telegraph said it was the eighth worst road in Britain.
 In December 2020, pollution from the South Circular was ruled to be a factor in the death of 9 year old Ella Roberta Kissi-Debrah.